York rapper has big plans

-A YORK based musician has released his first single of the new year.
+A YORK based musician will soon be releasing his first single of the new year.

-Dimitri Efstathiou, better known by his stage name ‘Deeviant’, is a rapper based in Acomb, who released ‘Trust Issues’ earlier this week.
+Dimitri Efstathiou, better known by his stage name ‘Deeviant’, is a rapper based in Acomb, who will release 'Trust Issues' on Friday, January 28.

 The rapper has had a varied career that has seen him perform with the likes of Lowkey, Mic Righteous and Lunar C.